mscraftsman/generative-ai/README.md

 ## Troubleshooting

-Sometimes you might have authentication warnings.
+Sometimes you might have authentication warnings **HTTP 403** (Forbidden).
+Especially while working with OAuth-based authentication.
 You can fix it by re-authenticating through ADC.

 ```bash
 gcloud config set project "$PROJECT_ID"